African Union suspends Mali following coup | DW | 19.08.2020

 The African Union has demanded the release of Mali's President Keita, who resigned after being detained at gunpoint by mutinous soldiers.
-The EU is among the international bodies that have condemned the coup.
+The EU and UN Security Council have condemned the coup.

 Mali was suspended by the African Union Wednesday after the mutinous soldiers seized power and detained the president.